 There’s still time to create some custom ornaments for your tree this year, especially because each of these is easy to make.
 Most can be done in under 30 minutes, and most use supplies you can easily find at your local craft or grocery store.
 (Or Amazon if you’re lazy like me.)
 So let’s run through them!

 1. Glitter-on-the-Inside Clear Christmas Ornament Ideas by me

-These are so easy but so beautiful.
+These glitter ornaments are so easy but so beautiful.
 They use floor cleaner (yes, floor cleaner!) to achieve a beautiful glittered effect.
-Best of all, the glitter is contained on the inside of the ornament, so glitter doesn’t shed all over your house.
+Best of all, the glitter is contained on the inside of the ornament, so it doesn’t shed all over your house.

 That’s why I call them *almost* no-mess glitter ornaments.
 You’ll probably make a bit of a mess when you’re creating them because glitter is seriously impossible to contain.
 But once the ornaments are sealed, the glitter is sealed, too.

 2. Easy Red and White Ornaments by Girl Just DIY

 These easy red and white ornaments by my friend Toni at Girl Just DIY are really cute and easy to throw together.
 You could easily customize them by switching up the colors, ribbons, or designs.

 3. DIY Clear Glitter Ornaments by Jennifer Rizzo